ofiwg/libfabric/man/fi_cq.3.md

   the application to select one of several completion formats, indicating the structure of the data that the completion queue should return when read.
 Supported formats and the structures that correspond to each are listed below.
+The meaning of the CQ entry fields are defined in the _Completion Fields_ section.

 - *FI_CQ_FORMAT_UNSPEC*
 : If an unspecified format is requested, then the CQ will use a